 Sometimes observation of the bunion is all that is needed.
-To reduce the chance of damage to the joint, Dr. Neitzel may schedule periodic evaluations and x-rays.
-She may also recommend custom orthotics to change the way the foot is interacting with the ground, thus slowing the progression of the deformity.
+To reduce the chance of damage to the joint, our podiatrists may schedule periodic evaluations and x-rays.
+They may also recommend custom orthotics to change the way the foot is interacting with the ground, thus slowing the progression of the deformity.

 In many other cases, however, some type of treatment is needed.
 Early treatments are aimed at easing the pain of bunions, but they won’t reverse the deformity itself.
 These include:

 - Wearing the right kind of shoes is very important.
 Choose shoes that have a wide toe box and forgo those with pointed toes or high heels which may aggravate the condition.

 - Avoid activity that causes bunion pain, including standing for long periods of time.